 Who should apply to be an EMSC Scholar?

-The EMSC Scholars Program is for health care professionals interested in gaining additional training in pediatric healthcare leadership.
-The program is open to both clinical and non-clinical professionals, as well as graduate students across a wide range of disciplines that support pediatric healthcare services, including:
+The EMSC Scholars Program is for health care professionals interested in gaining additional training and experience in pediatric health care leadership.
+The program is open to both clinical and non-clinical professionals, as well as graduate students across a wide range of disciplines that support pediatric health care services, including:

 - Advanced practice practitioners

 - And any specialty that touches pediatric emergency care.

 The EMSC Scholars program provides networking, training, and hands-on learning opportunities.
 As a scholar, you will:

 - Commit to a 1–2-year appointment requiring 2-4 hours per week (including a monthly 2-hour meeting)